SSP Group (OTCMKTS:SSPPF) Upgraded at Barclays

-Barclays upgraded shares of SSP Group (OTCMKTS:SSPPF – Free Report) to a strong-buy rating in a research report report published on Friday, Zacks.com reports.
+Barclays upgraded shares of SSP Group (OTCMKTS:SSPPF – Free Report) to a strong-buy rating in a research note published on Friday, Zacks.com reports.

-Several other brokerages have also recently issued reports on SSPPF.
-UBS Group raised SSP Group to a hold rating in a research report on Friday, October 4th.
-Citigroup upgraded SSP Group to a strong-buy rating in a research note on Monday, September 30th.
+Other analysts have also recently issued research reports about the stock.
+Citigroup raised shares of SSP Group to a strong-buy rating in a research note on Monday, September 30th.
+UBS Group raised SSP Group to a hold rating in a research note on Friday, October 4th.

 SSP Group Stock Performance